-Book Review: Different Loving: the World of Sexual Dominance and Submission (1993), by Gloria G. Brame, William D. Brame, and Jon Jacobs.
+Book Review: Different Loving: the World of Sexual Dominance and Submission (1993), by Gloria G. Brame, William D. Brame, and Jon Jacobs

 Gloria Brame is an American board-certified sexologist, writer and sex therapist.
 Her sex therapy practice specializes in consensual BDSM, sexual fetishism and sexual dysfunction.
-(I was unable to find out anything about co-authors William D. Brame and Jon Jacobs.)
+(I was unable to find out anything about Different Loving co-authors William D. Brame and Jon Jacobs.)

-This is not a how-to book, but a primer of principal issues and concepts of BDSM.
+Different Loving is not a how-to book, but a primer of principal issues and concepts of BDSM.
 With a focus on describing the psychological experience of the stimuli, it includes in-depth interviews with over 100 participants and experts.
 At 560 pages, it’s fairly comprehensive, well-written and researched, and not a quick read.

-The introductory section provides a description of what SM is, who does it, and a history of ‘abnormal’ sexual practices.
+The introductory section of Different Loving provides a description of what SM is, who does it, and a history of ‘abnormal’ sexual practices.
 The rest of the book is laid out with each chapter explaining a specific kink, why people do it or like that kink, and how it’s done, whether by presenting a list of implements or safety considerations.
 At the end of each chapter is excerpts from interviews with people who engage in that kink.